Study Abroad in Dublin

 Internships

-Students on the study center track of this program have the option to participate in a credit-bearing internship experience.
-Due to the commute time and class schedules, internships are not an option for students on the DCU and UCD tracks.
+On the study center track, you have the option to participate in a credit-bearing internship experience.
+Due to the commute time and class schedules, internships are not an option on the DCU and UCD tracks.
 Internship placements are available in a variety of fields.
-All students find out their internship placement approximately two weeks prior to departure.
-Students are required to submit additional application materials in order to apply for the internship.
+You will find out your internship placement approximately 2 weeks prior to departure.
+You are required to submit additional application materials in order to apply for the internship.
 These materials can be found under the Apply tab.

 Internship Eligibility Requirements